 - Washing the scalp with an anti-dandruff shampoo

 This condition seldom completely disappears and sometimes reoccurs even following successful treatment.

-Schedule an Exam with Our Columbia, SC Optometrist
+Schedule an Exam with Our Columbia, SC Eye Care Professional

 Vision is priceless.
 Whether family members are children, adults, or seniors, they deserve the best vision care available.
 Our Dr. Dorothy Park & Associates practice in Columbia, SC provides full optometric services to care for the medical health of your eyes and make sure you enjoy optimal sight.
-Be sure to take a moment to call us today at 803-254-6306 to schedule your next exam with our optometrist.
+Be sure to take a moment to call us today at (803) 254-6306 to schedule your next exam with our eye care professional.